Copying direct volume (multi-disk method)

 • Sufficient workspace storage to hold exported VMDKs (or large ephemeral disk)

-• Network connectivity to your VMware environment (if using live transfer)
+• Network connectivity to your VMware environment (if you use live transfer)

 • The qemu-img tool and optionally libguestfs (virt-v2v) for transformations

 Ephemeral virtual server instance A short-lived virtual server instance created solely to generate boot and data volumes with the correct configuration.
-You'll delete this virtual server instance immediately but keep its volumes.
+You delete this virtual server instance immediately but keep its volumes.

-Target Volumes The actual volumes that will become your migrated VM's disks.
+Target Volumes The actual volumes that become your migrated VM's disks.

 Overview of the copying direct volume migration process

-The following steps layout the process to migrate using direct volume copy.
+The following steps layout the process to migrate by using direct volume copy.

 1. Ubuntu or RHEL instance with adequate workspace